World Population Day, 11 - July - 2025 | Theme, History & Importance

 According to the United Nations Department of Economic and Social Affairs, Although the global population growth rate will continue to decline in the coming decades, the world's population will likely to be in between 20-30% greater in 2050 than in 2020.

 It is undeniable that the growing world population is becoming a threat to human survival.
-In 2017, the world population was around 700 crores; this year, in 2024, it is reported as 810 crores.
-Because of overpopulation, the world's natural resources are depleting daily at an unsustainable rate.
+In 2017, the world population was around 700 crores, because of overpopulation, the world's natural resources are depleting daily at an unsustainable rate.

 Health science and technology advancements have reduced mother and child mortality and increased life span.
 However, it is evident that overgrowing population is a challenge to climate change and the violence faced by too many people is still based on their gender, ethnicity, class, religion, sexual orientation, disability, and origin.